malramsay64/phd-thesis/00_Introduction/introduction.md

 # Molecular Growth Rates

+Many materials including
+organic molecules,[@Alba-Simionesco1999]
+metals,[@Wang2004] and
+phase-change materials [@Wuttig2007]
+have applications in both the crystal and amorphous glassy state.
+The kinetics of crystal growth represents a number of fundamental outstanding problems.
+Perhaps the most dramatic is the magnitude of the growth rate.
+As can be seen in Figure 1.2,
-The crystal growth rates of molecular crystals are two orders of magnitude slower than those of alloys and six orders of magnitude slower than pure metals (@fig:growth_rates), yet there is no understanding of why this is the case.
+molecular crystals typically grow at rates 2 orders of magnitude slower those of alloys and roughly six orders of magnitude slower that crystal growth in pure metals.
-Understanding the crystal growth of these materials is inherently tied to understanding the lack of crystal growth, also known as glass formation. [@Berthier2011;@Cavagna2009] Both the crystal, and amorphous glass have material applications in organic molecules,[@Alba-Simionesco1999] metals, [@Wang2004] and phase-change materials [@Wuttig2007]
+Even after using the difference in diffusion constants to rescale the liquid dynamics, a huge gap in growth rates remains unexplained.
+Some progress has been made recently in demonstrating that pure metals grow at an anomalously fast rate [@Gang2018] due to efficient pre-organisation of the liquid adjacent to the interface.
+It is possible that molecular crystal growth suffers an analogous slow growth anomaly resulting from the problem of concerted molecular reorientation.
+A clue is provided by 'plastic' crystals, that is, crystals formed from randomly orientated molecules, which can grow roughly 100 times faster than their orientationally ordered polymorph. [@Glicksman1994].
+A central motive behind this project is to understand the coupling of translational and rotational dynamics and to apply these insights to the crystal growth problem.

 ![Growth rates of a range of crystal structures plotted as a function of temperature.